kingo132/GPD-Win-Max-Hackintosh/README.md

 ## 20210404
 1. Finally fixed the "EL[0] was invalidated!!" crash by adding the igfxfw=2 boot argument.
 Thanks to @m0d16l14n1 for providing this information.
 I haven't encounter this panic for days.
 2. Now the built-in joystick works, thanks to the project https://github.com/360Controller/360Controller.
 I have tested it in OpenEmu, steam and Apple Arcade (tested the game shinsekai), it works very well.
 However, this driver says it does not support BigSur, and I only tested in Catalina, so I don't know if it works in BigSur.
+NOTE: You must switch the joystick mode on (push the joystick switch on the left of winmax to up) before you boot into macos, otherwise the driver will not load.
+If you want switch joystick mode when macos is running, you may need to put 360controller.kext to /S/L/E and rebuild the kext cache.
+I don't want to do this.
+So I'm leaving it alone like this.
 3. Upgraded AirportItlwm driver, the speed at some conditions of 5Ghz wifi seems better, but I also encountered some connection problem and performance slowdown when using 2.4Ghz wifi.

 ## 20201226